 I was lucky enough to visit a Plai plantation when I was studying perfumery in Thailand.
 For a field trip, we were driven out to the middle of an open field where there was a huge copper distillation unit.

 The washed root tubers had been brought by ox and cart to the still and were being tipped into a massive mincing machine.
-The roots were pulverised and then tipped into the still and that was then topped up with water.
-The burners were lit and the still gently started coming to the boil.
+The roots were pulverized and then tipped into the still.
+That was then topped up with water.
+The burners were lit, and the still gently started coming to the boil.
 The air was so fresh and zingy with the smell of the still wet mincing machine!

 Pretty soon, the steam was going out of the condenser tube and pouring into the stainless steel buckets.
-The essential oil floats on the surface of the water and is siphoned out.
-I was amazed at the volume coming out and several guys were running backwards and forwards with the essential oil in the buckets to tip it into containers.
+The essential oil floated on the surface of the water and was siphoned out.
+I was amazed at the volume coming out, and several guys were running backwards and forwards with the essential oil in the buckets to tip it into containers.
 Quite an amazing day out.